 Using effective communication to share your thought process is a valuable skill employers look for in their candidates.

 For example, using simpler terms to explain a complex issue to your coworkers shows you’re thinking critically about your word choice.

-- Explaining complex information simply
+- Explaining complex information in a simple, understandable way

 - Oral and written communication skills